MakiMaki001/StorytellingWithData/README.md

 # Space Debris Analytics Program Proposal
 Spring 2019 Storytelling with Data - Columbia University

-The main project delivered for this class was an Analytical program to better measure space debris.
+The main project delivered for this class was an analytical program to better measure space debris.

 <img src="figs/Comic.jpg" width="1000">